Set 5: Inferences (Advanced)

 • "gap between what he says and what the text as a whole shows"

-Why others are wrong: A ('Unreliable' means not to trust fully.), C (Contradicting details must be noticed.), D (This narrator is explicitly unreliable.).
+Why others are wrong: A (This narrator is explicitly unreliable.), C ('Unreliable' means not to trust fully.), D (Contradicting details must be noticed.).